iruamfx/iruamfx/README.md

 * iruam p

-# 👨‍💻 The man you call when AC's screwed...
-<sup><sub>ps: never touched one, but I can write a python script to call support...</sub></sup>
+# ✌️Howdy!

-✌️My name is Iruam!
+My name is Iruam!
 I am from Brazil🇧🇷 and a huge tech enthusiast with a passion for the study of this matter and keeping up to date.

 Some of my experience & life includes:
 * Student at CPS with Systems Analysis & Development technician degree.